martinfuglset/martinfuglset/README.md

-Currently studying Business and Data Science.
+Studying Business and Data Science.
-More than a decade of experience building digital products.
+More than a decade of experience creating digital products.